jerahmeel200/dragNdrop/README.md

 Release the mouse (or lift your finger on a touch device) to securely position the image in its new location.

-The image gallery will promptly update to reflect the fresh arrangement.
+The DND gallery will promptly update to reflect the fresh arrangement.

 Technologies Employed
-The Image Gallery App is constructed using the following technologies:
+The DND Gallery App is constructed using the following technologies:

 React: Utilized for crafting the user interface and managing component interactions.